 Brussels I July 2022 I The Horizon 2020 funded CROWDTHERMAL project launches its set of core services for communities of citizens, geothermal project developers and local authorities with a view to facilitating the involvement of citizens in the development of geothermal energy projects.

 Webinar: How to evaluate and take into account public perception in geothermal district heating and cooling projects

 The EU-funded CROWDTHERMAL project and the COST Action CA18219 'Research network for including geothermal technologies into decarbonized heating and cooling grids – Geothermal-DHC' co-organised the webinar 'How to evaluate and take into account public perception in...

 CROWDTHERMAL First International Conference: Introducing our services for community-funded geothermal projects

 On 7 April 2022, the CROWDTHERMAL project organised its first international conference with a view to introducing its services for community-funded geothermal projects to the public.

-The EU-funded CRWODTHERMAL project invites geothermal project developers to an introductory webinar on its services.
+The EU-funded CRWODTHERMAL project invites communities and local authorities to an introductory webinar on its services.